 5. Prostate Issues In Male Dogs

 Blood in your male dog’s urine could also be a sign of prostate problems.
-According to Oklahoma State University, 50% of intact males will experience prostate changes by 4 years old.
-Benign prostatic hyperplasia (BPH) is the most common prostate issue but … there are many different prostate diseases that could cause bloody urine.
+According to Oklahoma State University, 50% of intact males will experience benign prostatic hyperplasia (BPH) by 4 years of age.
+BPH is the most common prostate issue but … there are many different prostate diseases that could cause bloody urine.

 Because there are many different prostatic diseases, treatment options vary … but there are natural options.
 So no matter the diagnosis … be sure to do your research before you commit to conventional treatment.